taegyoon-kim/nlp_25spring/README.md

 - **[AG]** Alammar, J. & Grootendorst, M. (2024). *Hands-On Large Language Models: Language Understanding and Generation*.
 [Link](https://www.amazon.com/Hands-Large-Language-Models-Understanding/dp/1098150961)

-## Major Tasks
+## Summary of Major Tasks

+Students are expected to complete the following tasks (the numbers in parentheses are grade values).
+Students should sign up for one slot both for \textbf{Application review discussion} (each discussion will be led by up to two students) and for \textbf{Method tutorial} (each tutorial will be presented by two students).
+Sign up on this \href{https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing}{Google Sheet}.

 - **Attendance (10%)**: Attend all lectures unless excused by the instructor.
-Two points deducted per absence; late arrivals beyond 20 minutes count as absences.
+Two points are deducted per absence.
+Late arrivals beyond 20 minutes count as absences.
+Students are assumed to have completed assigned readings and expected to actively participate in class.

-- **Application Review Discussion (20%)**: Students (in groups) will present and lead a discussion on an applied NLP article.
+- **Application Review Discussion (20%)**: Students (in groups) will present and lead a discussion on an applied NLP/text-as-data article.

 - **Methods Tutorial (20%)**: Students (in groups) will present a hands-on methods tutorial using their own (or publicly available) data.

-- **Exercises (10%)**: Take-home exercises will be assigned to strengthen understanding of concepts and enhance coding skills.
+- **Exercises (10%)**: Take-home exercises will be assigned to strengthen understanding of concepts and enhance programming skills.

 - **Research Paper (40%)**: Students will write a research paper (2,000–4,000 words).

 ## Application Review Discussion Details

+Students will be responsible for presenting a review of and leading a discussion on an applied article that employs NLP/text-as-data.

-- Present a review of an applied NLP article, including:
+- Present a review of an applied NLP/text-as-data article, including:
   1) Research objectives/questions.
-  2) Text data used and collection methods.
+  2) Language/text data used and collection methods.
-  3) NLP methods applied.
+  3) NLP/text-as-data methods applied.
-  4) Pros/cons of the methods.
+  4) Pros/cons of the use of the methods.
   5) Suggestions for improvement.
-- The presentation should last up to 15 minutes and will be followed by a 10-minute open discussion.
+- The presentation should last up to 15 minutes and will be followed by a 10-minute open discussion led by the presenters.
     - Non-presentings students are required to acively engage in the open disucssion.
-- Upload your presentation slides to the **applied_discussion_slides** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link)
+- Upload your presentation slides to the **applied_discussion_slides** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).

 ## Methods Tutorial Details

+Students will be responsible for presenting a methods tutorial.
+The presentations serve a dual purpose: first, to provide non-presenting students with a hands-on implementation of the techniques covered in the previous week; and second, to offer presenting students an opportunity to apply and adapt those techniques in their own research.

-- Present and demonstrate the implementation of NLP techniques using real data (preferably your own data).
+- Present and demonstrate the implementation of NLP/text-as-data techniques using real data (preferably your own data).
 - Walk the class through the script, explaining each step and ensuring everyone can follow.
-- Upload yuor tutorial materials (scripts, datasets) prior to the presentation to the **tutorial materials** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link)
+- Upload yuor tutorial materials (scripts, datasets) prior to the presentation to the **tutorial materials** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).

 ## Research Paper Details

+The research paper may either apply NLP/text-as-data to answer a substantive or theoretical question in your field of research or contribute methodologically to the literature on NLP/text-as-data.
+The objective is to use this as an opportunity to write (and eventually publish) a substantive research paper---not just a course paper for the sake of fulfilling a requirement!

 - The paper should follow a format that includes a title, abstract, main text, references, and appendices or supplementary materials.
-- The expected length is 2,000–4,000 words, although longer papers are also accepted.
+- The expected length is 2,000–-4,000 words, although longer papers are also accepted.
-- Papers and replication materials must be suitable for submission to a peer-reviewed journal.
+- Papers must be suitable for submission to a peer-reviewed journal.
-- The one-page proposals, which are ungraded, are due on April 18, and the final papers are due on June 20
+- The one-page proposals, which are ungraded, are due on April 25, and the final papers are due on June 20.
-- Upload your one-page proosal to the **one_page_proposals** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link)
+- Upload your one-page proosal to the **one_page_proposals** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).
-- Upload your final papers to the **final_papers** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link)
+- Upload your final papers to the **final_papers** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).

 ## Weekly Schedule